April 20, 2020: Important update regarding the novel coronavirus (COVID-19) pandemic

 Controlled Substance: Any drug or substance found in the Schedules to the Controlled Drugs and Substances Act.
-This includes narcotics, amphetamines, methylphenidate, cannabis and cannabinoids, barbiturates, benzodiazepines, anabolic steroids, and other such drugs, as well as precursor chemicals2.
+This includes narcotics, amphetamines, synthetic cannabinoids, barbiturates, benzodiazepines, anabolic steroids, and other such drugs, as well as precursor chemicals2.

 Diversion: Any non-intended or non-medical use of a prescribed opioid (including prescribed opioid agonist medication), or use by any individual other than the individual for whom it was prescribed3.

 Harm Reduction: Policies and programs that aim to minimize immediate health, social, and economic harms associated with the use of psychoactive substances, without necessarily requiring a decrease in substance use or a goal of abstinence3.

 Opioid: Substance commonly prescribed for pain management that binds and activates opioid receptors in the brain, suppressing the ability to feel pain3.